joshbegley/nyt-latest/README.md

 `The people toiling in Ukraine’s cemeteries and morgues bear a silent burden as they handle the war’s growing toll.`\
 https://nytimes.com/2022/06/18/world/europe/ukraine-war-cemeteries-morgues.html?searchResultPosition=3

-**‘Late Show’ Producers Arrested at U.S. Capitol While Filming Television Stunt**\
+**‘Late Show’ Production Team Arrested at U.S. Capitol While Filming Television Stunt**\
-`CBS said the group was part of a production team recording interviews at the Capitol building for a comedy segment on “The Late Show With Stephen Colbert.”`\
+`The production team members had been recording interviews at the Capitol building for a comedy segment on “The Late Show With Stephen Colbert.”
+They were charged with unlawful entry.`\
 https://nytimes.com/2022/06/17/us/stephen-colbert-crew-arrested.html?searchResultPosition=4

 **Ex-Amazon Worker Convicted in Capital One Hacking**\